-^{} Included in "cost of sales" on the face of the consolidated statement of profit or loss and other comprehensive income.
-The reversal of provision for inventories arose from the sale of obsolete inventories.
+Included in "selling and distribution expenses" on the face of the consolidated statement of profit or loss and other comprehensive income.

-^{} At the end of the reporting period, the Group had no forfeited contributions available to reduce its contributions to the pension schemes in future years (2021: Nil).
+At the end of the reporting period, the Group had no forfeited contributions available to reduce its contributions to the pension schemes in future years (2022: Nil).